 Physics (PY)

-Historical developments, both scientific and societal, that led twentieth-century physicists to major breakthroughs in our understanding of the universe.
-Topics will include atomic and nuclear physics, relativity, and quantum mechanics.
+An exploration of historical developments, both scientific and societal, that led physicists to major breakthroughs in our understanding of the universe.
+Students will examine how early discoveries led to advances in rocket science, electromagnetism and quantum mechanics.
 In addition to gaining a deeper understanding of the material through traditional science methods, students will enhance that understanding through exploration of societal impacts and artistic expressions of the concepts.

-Historical developments, both scientific and societal, that led twentieth-century physicists to major breakthroughs in our understanding of the universe.
-Topics will include atomic and nuclear physics, relativity, and quantum mechanics.
+An exploration of historical developments, both scientific and societal, that led physicists to major breakthroughs in our understanding of the universe.
+Students will examine how early discoveries led to advances in rocket science, electromagnetism and quantum mechanics.
 In addition to gaining a deeper understanding of the material through traditional science methods, students will enhance that understanding through exploration of societal impacts and artistic expressions of the concepts.

 This course traces the evolution of our understanding of light and color from the earliest recorded ideas to the present.
 It will emphasize the crucial roles of experimentation and mathematical modeling in the creation and refinement of the contemporary theory of light, and will give students the opportunity to observe and to experiment with many of the important properties of light and color.
 The course will also give students a sense of the importance of light as a technological tool in the modern world.
 Three hours of lecture, two hours of lab per week.